Full GEO Report for https://mphmetalrecycling.ca/

 What we saw

-The XML sitemap was found, but it didn’t include update timestamps for URLs.
-That means there’s no explicit signal indicating when pages were last refreshed.
+The XML sitemap was found, but it didn’t include last-modified timestamps.

 Why this matters for AI SEO